CoralCoralCoralCoral/documentation/sprints/sprint_5/README.md

 We wanted to implement the oracle.
 This was a lower priority for this sprint.

 ## Sprint Review
+We sucessfully implemented the simulation of  healthcare space based testing, which produces surveillance metrics.

 We implemented a "start game" button in the UI which would intiate a new game, by sending a message to the simulation-engine.

 The UI able to recieve metrics aggregated by jurisdiction from the simulation-engine.